Roimata Ngatai: Storylines

 Roimata arrived to Shortland Street in early 2011 as a temporary bureau nurse and quickly caught the attention of ED doctor, TK Samuels (Benjamin Mitchell).
 After Roimata's initial refusal, the two began to date but the shock return of TK's pregnant estranged wife Sarah (Amanda Billing), lead to the couple hastily becoming engaged.
 TK ended up ditching Roimata on the wedding day but the following week, the two married in an unofficial ceremony on the Bay of Islands.
 The following year Roimata was shocked to discover her father Henare (George Henare) had been embezzling funds under TK's name, yet lent her support to him in court.
 The couple decided to try for a baby, but following Roimata's birthday party, she was sexually assaulted in a dark alleyway and then continuously harassed in her own home.
 Josh Gallagher (Chris Tempest) supported her through the ordeal and helped unmask Zac Smith (Mike Edward) as the culprit.
 Roimata ended up falling for Josh and the two began an affair that ended her marriage to TK.
 Roimata decided to leave Ferndale but was talked into continuing her nursing studies.
 However, she soon discovered that Josh had lost his mind and was deliberately making people sick so as to heal them.
 After failing to get him charged, Roimata tried to stop Josh only to become involved in a dramatic explosion he planned at the staff Christmas function.
 Roimata was initially saved after Josh sacrificed his life, but ultimately ended up dying from her injuries on the operating table.
+In 2023, Roimata, Sarah and Mo Hannah would appear to TK in spirit form, willing him back to life after he'd been shot and taken off of life support.